 Myth About Rottweilers

-There are several myths surrounding, is Rottweilers Good with Kids?
+Several myths are surrounding, is Rottweilers Good with Kids?

 Things To Remember

-If you get a baby rotti (or even an adult for that matter!), it should be introduced slowly so there aren’t any misunderstandings later on down the road.
+If you get a baby Rottie (or even an adult for that matter!), it should be introduced slowly so there aren’t any misunderstandings later on down the road.

 Rottweilers are a very protective dog breed, and many people think they would be too dangerous to have around children.